-As a new school we are fortunate to have fourteen spacious and very well furnished and equipped classrooms on our temporary site in two modular blocks.
+We are delighted to have moved to our permanent site and as a new school, we are fortunate to have fourteen spacious and very well furnished and equipped classrooms.
 These have been carefully designed to ensure there is free flow from internal to external areas to facilitate our youngest children's learning through play.
-We also have a nurture resource room which we use to help support individual and groups of children at different times during the day.
+We also have a learning resource centre and nurture resource room on the first floor, which we use to help support individual and groups of children at different times during the day.

-Each classroom is equipped with interactive screens and whiteboards and stand-alone PCs. iPads and Chromebooks are also used to develop the children's IT skills and enhance every aspect of the school curriculum.
-We have a hall in our KS1 building which is used for Breakfast and After School Clubs, lunch and indoor PE.
-The site has been significantly developed over the past six years.
-There are a number of mature trees and outdoor play areas, including an exciting adventure playground made out of natural resources.
-We continue to make the most of our stay on our temporary site but are looking forward to moving to our permanent site on Mapledurham Playing Fields.
+Each classroom is equipped with interactive smartboards and stand-alone PCs. iPads and Chromebooks are also used to develop the children's IT and computing skills and enhance every aspect of the school curriculum.
+We have a large hall, which is used for Breakfast and After School Clubs, lunch, assemblies and indoor PE.
+We have our own production kitchen and are delighted that our caterers are able to cook nutritious, healthy meals from scratch.
+There is a large activity studio next to the hall with an oven that can be used for food technology sessions, as well as a small music room.